Bryantellius/go_sandbox/practicum/data-structures/data-structures.md

 Slices can also contain slice values to create _jagged arrays_ (collections with collection values of different lengths).

+### `append`

+The `append()` function is used to add values to end of a slice.
+If the slice has enough _capacity_ for the value, then the slice is re-sliced from the underlying array and  accommodates the value.
+If not, then a new underlying array is created to hold the new elements.

 ### The `slices` Package

 The `slices` package has many helpful functions for working with slices.